redis-stack/redis-stack-docs/docs/stack/about/index.md

 along with the RedisInsight desktop application.
 If you want to create an application locally and explore how it interacts with Redis, this is the package for you.

-* **RedisInsights**: This package contains _only_ RedisInsight, the developer desktop application.
+* **RedisInsight**: This package contains _only_ RedisInsight, the developer desktop application.
 If you've used Redis Stack Server and you also want to use RedisInsight to explore your Redis data, select this package.

 ## Use cases